ehcache/ehcache.org-site/documentation/2.5/get-started/about-distributed-cache.md

+---
+---
+# About Distributed Cache

+Distributed caching is available with the [Terracotta Server](http://terracotta.org/downloads/open-source/catalog) - please use Ehcache 2.10 or greater with it.

+# The below documentation is much dated

 # About Distributed Cache

 ## Introduction
 Distributed Cache, formally called Terracotta Distributed Ehcache, is Ehcache running in a Terracotta cluster.
 Distributed caching is the recommended method of operating Ehcache in a clustered or scaled-out application environment, as it enables data sharing among multiple CacheManagers and their caches in multiple JVMs.

 You can find [tutorials](http://terracotta.org/documentation/enterprise-ehcache/get-started), [installation procedures](http://terracotta.org/documentation/enterprise-ehcache/installation-guide), [best practices](http://terracotta.org/documentation/best-practices), details on the [Terracotta Server Array](http://terracotta.org/documentation/terracotta-server-array/introduction), and more in the Terracotta documentation.